bnb-chain/greenfield-contracts-sdk/README.md

 ```

 Alternatively, you can obtain the contracts directly from the [GitHub repository](https://github.com/bnb-chain/greenfield-contracts-sdk).
-When doing so, ensure that you specify the appropriate release, such as `v1.0.0`, instead of using the `master` branch.
+When doing so, ensure that you specify the appropriate release, such as `v1.0.0`, instead of using the `main` branch.

 ### Usage